 Aortic valve stenosis is a slow process.
 For many years, even decades, you may not feel any symptoms.
-But at some point, the valve will likely become so narrow (often one-fourth of its normal size) that you start having problems.
+But at some point, the valve may become so narrow that you start having symptoms.
 Symptoms are often brought on by exercise, when the heart has to work harder.

 As aortic valve stenosis gets worse, you may have symptoms such as:

 - Being short of breath, especially when you're active.

 - Chest pain or pressure (angina).
 You may have a heavy, tight feeling in your chest.